 - Loan approval has a quicker turnaround time.

-- You need to do your due diligence: borrowers often fall into the trap of using these services and the implications can sometimes be onerous if you do not understand the agreement in place between you and your private lender.
+- You need to do your due diligence: borrowers often fall into the trap of using these services which can sometimes be onerous if the agreement in place between borrower and private lender is not well understood.

 - Bank loans often come with a lower interest rate (as they usually do not approve “high risk” loans);